-While condensation may not be the only cause of mould in our homes, thankfully it is the easiest to manage.
+While condensation may not be the only cause of damp and mould in our homes, thankfully it is the easiest to manage.
 By making a few simple changes, you can drastically reduce the risk of mould forming in your home - taking these small steps now is a lot easier than removing it once it sets in!

 Already have mould in your home?

 If you already have mould in your home, try to get it treated as soon as you can.
 At the first sign of mould, you should:

 - Wipe down your walls and window frames with a fungicidal wash, following the instructions precisely

 - Have your carpets shampooed.
 If you disturb mould by brushing or vacuum cleaning, you may increase the risk of being affected by the mould